Blue-Beaker/mekabalancer/README.md

 ## MekaBalancer
-Provides more configuration to balance Mekanism for modpacks.
+Addon for Mekanism, provides more configuration to balance for modpacks.

 Currently, it provides these config:
 - Energy cost multiplier for each speed upgrade
 - Effect multiplier for each speed and energy upgrade
+- Electrolyzer:
+  - base efficiency multiplier
-- Electrolyzer: base efficiency multiplier, cost multiplier (efficiency loss) for each speed upgrade
+  - cost multiplier (efficiency loss) for each speed upgrade
+- Rate cap for:
+  - gas generator
-- Rate cap for gas generator and fusion reactor
+  - fusion reactor